10 Hour Yoga Sutras Immersion

 The mythological story of Maharishi Patanjali.

-A brief history of Yoga and where the Sutras fit into the timeline.
+A brief history of Yoga and where the Sūtras fit into the timeline.

-Yoga Sūtras 1.1 - 1.22: Defining Yoga, dissecting the mind, practice & non-attachment, and the types of Samadhi.
+Yoga Sūtras 1.1 - 1.22: Defining Yoga, dissecting the mind, practice + non-attachment, and the types of Samadhi.

 -